20-Minute Broccoli Cheese Soup Recipe That Beats The Restaurant

 Adding Cheese:

-4. Wait until each handful is melted before adding more
+6. Wait until each handful is fully melted before adding more

 • Turn off heat